trox115/Booking/README.md

 # Running Guide

-to get a running version of this project on your machine you have to install node and then follow the instructions, for installing Node go to the [node Oficial site https://nodejs.org/](https://nodejs.org/) and follow the installation instructions
+To get a running version of this project on your machine you have to install node and then follow the instructions, for installing Node go to the [node Oficial site https://nodejs.org/](https://nodejs.org/) and follow the installation instructions:

 ```Shell
 your@pc:~$ git clone https://github.com/trox115/booking.git